Skip to main content

 The Science Behind Crash Test Dummies

-Made to imitate the human body as closely as possible, a crash test dummy simulates human responses to impacts, deflections, accelerations, and forces of inertia that are part and parcel of a high-impact collision.
+A crash test dummy is made to imitate the human body as closely as possible.
+It simulates human responses to impacts, deflections, accelerations, and forces of inertia that are part and parcel of a high-impact collision.

-During the crash test simulation, all the important data is relayed back to instruments that measure and correlate various aspects of the crash to give investigators a clear picture of what sort of trauma a human would have endured in a similar real-world crash.
+During the crash test simulation, all the essential data is relayed back to instruments that measure and correlate various aspects of the crash to give investigators a clear picture of what sort of trauma a human would have endured in a similar real-world crash.

 This data is used to give the vehicle its crash test ratings, which consumers can look up to determine the relative safety of the car.
-Since their use in the first front crash prevention systems, crash test dummies have become the industry norm and are now considered an invaluable tool to help minimize the loss of life on America’s highways.
+Since their use in the first-front crash prevention systems, crash test dummies have become the industry norm and are now considered an invaluable tool to help minimize the loss of life on America’s highways.

 IIHS Crash Tests